What to do during a power outage?

 If you are experiencing power loss as a result of structural issues with your local poles or wires, your local distributor, rather than energy provider, will be the appropriate point of contact.
 If you’re not sure who to call, you can check the distributor list here.

 General safety precautions:

 Food safety is important if power is out for more than a few hours.
 If possible, move perishables to the freezer section and only open it when absolutely necessary.
-Freezers should keep food at a safe temperature for 24 to 48 hours, while unplugged fridges only have roughly 4 hours of retained temperature in mild weather.
-If you plan to use a generator or camp stove to cook food, be sure these are only used outside away from the home.
+Freezers should keep food at a safe temperature for 24 to 48 hours, while unplugged fridges only have roughly 4 hours of retained temperature.
+Using a generator or camp stove to cook food is a great alternative to cook food, but be sure these are only used outside away from the home.

 Determining the cause of the power outage:

-If you have no urgent situations to attend to, you may want to investigate why you have lost power in the first place.
-When checking on your neighbors, see if their homes have lost power as well.
+You may want to investigate why you have lost power in the first place.
+Check in with your neighbours to see if their homes have lost power.
 If they are unaffected, your first point of call is to check your meter box.
-If the safety switch has flipped then the power may have simply tripped in order to spare a fuse blowing.
+If the safety switch has flipped then the power may have simply tripped.
 In this case, you will probably be able to restore normal power by switching it back on and perhaps unplugging a few appliances if you have several running at the same time.
 If you don’t feel comfortable doing this then you can call an electrician for support.

 Power outages in a street or neighborhood can occur for numerous reasons including fallen trees or branches, road or ground work, animal interference, or inclement weather.
 Make sure you never approach fallen or damaged power lines as there is high risk for electrocution or fire.

 After a power outage: